MahmudHasanCSE/Django-Debug-Toolbar-Setup/README.md

 ```
 **You did it!**

-This is the default conf and if you want see more options you can see this page:
+This is the default configuration and if you want to see more options, you can see this page:

 >https://django-debug-toolbar.readthedocs.io/en/stable/configuration.html

 **Note**: It is very important that you have the close body tag ( </body> ) in your base template for the Django Debug Toolbar is showing.

-This component has a variety of panels that can be added through the configuration, these panels show different information related to http requests / responses and other relevant debug data, in this url you can see all differents default panels and you can learn how to use and configure it. http://django-debug-toolbar.readthedocs.io/en/stable/panels.html
+This component has a variety of panels that can be added through the configuration.
+These panels show different information related to http requests / responses and other relevant debug data.
+In this url you can see all different default panels and you can learn how to use and configure it. http://django-debug-toolbar.readthedocs.io/en/stable/panels.html